Modern Driveline shows you how to choose the right clutch

 Although there are a lot of diaphragm style clutches in the marketplace Modern Driveline brings you a better clutch and here’s why.
-Modern Driveline brings you greater selection with a complete line of clutches and flywheels from the most trusted names in the industry — Superior, and McLeod.
+Modern Driveline brings you a greater selection with a complete line of clutches and flywheels from the most trusted names in the industry — Superior, and McLeod.
 We enjoy an extraordinary relationship with Superior Clutch because each clutch is handcrafted for Modern Driveline.
 Each Superior clutch goes through rigorous testing throughout the manufacturing and quality assurance process resulting in high reliability and performance.

 A lot of manufacturers talk about Kevlar clutch frictions, yet in truth, their clutch discs contain a very modest amount of Kevlar — some 10-20-percent — which isn’t saying much.
 Superior Clutch’s discs are nearly 100-percent Kevlar, which can stand extreme punishment and come back for more as hard miles are driven.
 If you’re a civilized driver your Superior Kevlar clutch from Modern Driveline may well be the last clutch you ever buy.
 They’re that good.

 Clutch, Need To Know